Sabrin0/exp_final/README.md

 This node manages the ball detection and therefore the tracking by processing the image received from the robot RGB camera.
 It's characterized by two main phases:

--  *[Pre-processing](https://github.com/Sabrin0/exp_final/blob/main/scripts/colorLabeler.py)* : in which an algorithm performs object and color detection, in order to identify any ball in the environment and recognizes its color.
+-  **[Pre-processing](https://github.com/Sabrin0/exp_final/blob/main/scripts/colorLabeler.py)** : in which an algorithm performs object and color detection, in order to identify any ball in the environment and recognizes its color.
 Then it returns the upper and lower masks required in the next phase.

-- *Tracking*: Depending on several conditions, for instances the current state  of the robot (updated by the topic `currentState`) and if one specific ball has been already detected or not, the algorithm in this phase starts tracking the ball.
+- **Tracking**: Depending on several conditions, for instances the current state  of the robot (updated by the topic *currentState*) and if one specific ball has not been already detected, the algorithm in this phase starts tracking the ball.

-This node subscribes to two significant topic:
+This node subscribes to two main topics:

 - *BallState*: By which the command manager is up to date regarding the position of the robot wrt the tracked ball.
 Once the robot is sufficiently near to the ball, in the command manager the specific location is stored.